Rev. Jasmine Beach-Ferrara,

 Communications and Policy Manager • She/Her/Hers

-Emma was born and raised in Oak Ridge, Tennessee.
-As Communications and Policy Manager, she advances public policy solutions for the queer and trans people in the South through research and advocacy.
+Emma was born and raised in East Tennessee.
+As Communications and Policy Manager, she works to provide straightforward analysis of policies impacting queer and trans Southerners, uplift their voices and experiences, and promote direct aid efforts like the Trans Youth Emergency Project.
 Prior to joining the Campaign for Southern Equality team, Emma received her Master of Public Policy degree from the University of Minnesota with a concentration in Gender & Public Policy.
-There, she focused heavily on LGBTQ policy issues in the South, co-authoring CSE’s breakout report entitled “LGBTQ Tennesseans: A Report of the 2021 LGBTQ Experiences Survey ” and a thesis paper about the impact of state policy on LGBTQ health in Southern states.
+There, she focused heavily on LGBTQ+ policy issues in the South.
 Prior to pursuing her graduate degree, Emma worked with a variety of nonprofit organizations, most recently serving as Associate Director of Development at the Nashville International Center for Empowerment (NICE), a refugee and immigrant services organization.
 Emma currently lives in Nashville with her partner Shawn, and their beloved cats, Oshi, Moo, and Frankie.
 When she’s not working, Emma enjoys backpacking and bird watching any chance she gets.

 Contact: emma@southernequality.org

-Program Manager, Southern Equality Research and Policy Center
+Deputy Director, Southern Equality Research and Policy Center • He/Him/His

 Chase Harless (he/him/his) was born and raised in East Tennessee.
 As a researcher with a passion for policy and public health, he is interested in utilizing research to help shape public policy and procedures to better population health outcomes, especially for historically marginalized communities.
 Specializing in qualitative methods and survey methodology, Chase provides research and evaluation support to the organization, including leading the Southern LGBTQ Health Survey.